How To Hire And Pay Employees In Croatia

 FOREIGN NATIONALS IN CROATIA

 Most foreign nationals will need a permit or visa to work in Croatia.
-Residents of countries that are a member of the European Union (EU) or the European Economic Area (EEA) do not need a work visa for employment in Croatia.
+Residents of countries that are a members of the European Union (EU) or the European Economic Area (EEA) do not need a work visa for employment in Croatia.

 Croatia is also part of the EU blue card scheme.
-Applicants must be from a country outside the EU, and have a bachelor’s degree, or at least 5 years professional senior experience.
+Applicants must be from a country outside the EU, and have a bachelor’s degree, or at least five years’ professional senior experience.
 Applicants will be required to hold a job offer, or an active work contract.
 EU blue card applications are often fast tracked and can be a quicker way of being able to work in Croatia.

 MINIMUM WAGE IN CROATIA